 Types of internal radiation therapy include:

 Permanent implants.
 These are tiny steel seeds that contain radioactive material.
 The capsules are about the size of a grain of rice.
-They deliver most of the radiation around the implant area.
-However, some radiation may exit the patient’s body.
+They deliver most of the radiation therapy around the implant area.
+But some radiation may exit the patient’s body.
 This requires safety measures to protect others from radiation exposure.
 Over time, the implants lose radioactivity.
 And the inactive seeds remain in the body.

 Tubes, called catheters, that carry fluid in or out of the body

 The radiation stays in the body for anywhere from a few minutes to a few days.
 Most people receive radiation therapy for just a few minutes.
 Sometimes, people receive internal radiation therapy for more time.
-If so, they stay in a private room to limit others’ exposure to the radiation.
+If so, they stay in a private room to limit other people's exposure to the radiation.

 Other radiation therapy options